DBCDK/updateservice/README.md

 * opencat-business (https://github.com/DBCDK/opencat-business)
 * ocb-tools (https://github.com/DBCDK/ocb-tools)

 Start by doing a maven install on ocb-tools.
-In most cases you won't have to mess around with ocb-tools after this as you just been the compiled artifact.
+In most cases you won't have to mess around with ocb-tools after this as you just need the compiled artifact.

 Next you have to run transpile-templates in opencat-business.
 If you are running on a machine with the dbc-jsshell package install run bin/run-js-tests.sh.
 Otherwise use bin/run-js-tests-in-docker.sh (assuming you have docker installed).